arichards4814/arichards4814/README.md

 - 🎮  **I'm Currently Playing:** Baulders Gate 3 ⚔️ Starfield 🚀🪐
 - 📺  **I'm Currently Watching:** Only Murders in the Building
+- 📋  **Frameworks I work in professionally **
+Angular 12, NestJs - GrapQL(api).

-- 🔭  **Side Projects I’m Currently Working On:** PlanningPeriod.io an app that helps cut teachers lesson planning time in half using OpenAi.
+- 🔭  **Side Projects I’m Currently Working On:**
+PlanningPeriod.io an app that helps cut teachers lesson planning time in half using OpenAi.
+Uses Next.js, serverless backend with AWS Api Gateway + Lambda
 - 🌱  **I’m Currently Learning:** AWS
 - ⚡ **Fun Fact:** I created and launched a card game on Kickstarter called Arms & Influence -> [Check It Out](https://www.armsandinfluence.com/)
 - 📫 **How To Reach Me:** I'm thedrewprint on all platforms.
 [LinkedIn](https://www.linkedin.com/in/andrewmichaelrichards/)